 - Don’t read the exact text from the HIPAA guidebook.
 If you can, use multimedia presentations to help them retain the information and apply it to their day-to-day working duties.

-- Senior management must join the training sessions even if they are not directly handling PHI.
+- Senior management must receive training sessions even if they are not directly handling PHI.
 It is important for them to be seen to be involved with HIPAA compliance training.
 Knowing that the training is being taken seriously by upper management will encourage others to take it seriously.

 Be Careful of Free HIPAA Training Courses

-Only the Department of Health and Human Services (HHS) provides detailed HIPAA training for free.
+Only the Department of Health and Human Services (HHS) provides highly detailed technical HIPAA training for free that is suitable for compliance officers who need to study the regulations.
 See the HHS website for more information about HIPAA training and to access its training resources.

 Who within an organization is responsible for preparing and conducting HIPAA training?

 In most cases, the HIPAA Privacy Officer and HIPAA Security Officer share responsibility for HIPAA training, although this does not mean they will prepare and conduct it.
 Many organizations outsource some or all of their employees´ HIPAA training to specialist compliance agencies.